 Students have use of the campus computer lab, library, and the student recreation area.
 Wireless Internet access is available in all buildings.

-The approximate program dates for Dublin are: mid-January to late April (spring semester).
+The approximate program dates for Dublin are: early-January to late April (spring semester).

 For more information on the "Program Fees" for this program, please refer to the Dublin Program Brochure for specific information.
 Another great resource is the Financing your Experience brochure.
 In this brochure, there are estimates of what past participants spent on this program.
 Also included in this brochure is information regarding scholarships and financial aid.